erfur/jadx-eval-method/README.md

 A PoC decompiler plugin for jadx-gui.
 Evaluates methods in runtime using frida and updates the decompiler output with the result.
 Main idea was to develop something specific to help solving [the open obfuscator challenge](https://obfuscator.re/challenges/2022-12-android-challenge/).

-Works only on methods with a single string argument.
+Works only on static methods with a single string argument.
+Tested on jadx-gui v1.5.0.

 Before: